osdanova/3DModeling/MDLXModel.md

 * The bone weight tags.
 They always use 4 quadwords, their address is the bone index, their 1st parameter is always 0x01010001, and the second parameter is a VIF code (More on this later)
 * The chain end tag, which is always the same.

 **NOTE:** Even if the code is split in multiple DMA chains, the resulting data must be read together!
-The code in a chain may reference data in the precious chain!
+The code in a chain may reference data in the previous chain!

 ## VIF data